fahmy-dev/week-2-shopping-list/README.md

 ## The Files
-You should see 4 files, 1 folder; 1 .js file, html file, png file (in folder), css file and this readme.<br> The files are named one after the other, in chronological order;<br> README.md, index.html, paper.png, script.js and style.css
+You should see 4 files, 1 folder; 1 .js file, html file, png file (in folder), css file and this readme.<br> The files are named one after the other, in chronological order;<br>

+assets, index.html, README.md, script.js and style.css

-- **index.html** - html file containing the basic structure of the website
+- **index.html** - HTML file containing the basic structure of the website

-- **script.js** - Where the functionality of the shopping list is coded in (i.e adding items, clearing the list and striking off purchased items)
+- **script.js** - Where the functionality of the shopping list is coded in
+(i.e adding items, clearing the list and striking off purchased items)

 - **style.css** - Where the styles used to customise the look of the website are